gestylinaga/notes/src/pages/on/ruby.md

 for taking *simplicity* and *code-readability* to the extreme.

-It was created in 1993 to be an easy-to-use scripting language like [Python](../on/python), but with genuine Object Oriented features (OOP).
-It grew in popularity with the creation of Rails (aka Ruby on Rails) in 2005, a Model, View, Controller (MVC) framework.
+It was created in 1993 to be an easy-to-use scripting language like [Python](/notes/on/python), but with genuine Object Oriented features (OOP).
+It grew in popularity with the creation of Rails (aka Ruby on Rails) in 2005, Model, View, Controller (MVC) framework.

 The two combined have been used to make:
 - Twitter